Rene04/Rene04/README.md

 - 👋 Hi, I’m @Rene04
 - 👀 I’m interested in Network security and AI
-- 🌱 I’m currently learning Python, java
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Guys whicht have the same Interests
 - 📫 How to reach me ...